fbpx

 Louver:

-The louver of a shutter is the horizontal wood piece that tilts to open and close.
+The louver of a shutter is the horizontal piece that tilts to open and close.

 Tilt Rod: